6 Make Your Data Software Ready

 Why?

-• To align better with the FAIR principles (findability, accessibility, interoperability, reusability)
+• Aligns better with the FAIR data principles

 Why?

-• Data are as atomic as possible (e.g., don’t mix types in field)
+• Data are as atomic as possible (e.g. no mixed types in one field)

-• Easier to aggregate data across multiple files
+• It is easier to aggregate data across multiple files

 Example of Wide Format